akravc/dafny-sketcher-studies/README.md

 Contains Dafny verification challenges and exercises.
 - `BST.dfy`: classic lemmas about a binary search tree.
 - `BSTModular.dfy`: the modular implementation of `BST.dfy`.
+- `Stack.dfy`: some lemmas about stack operations.
+- `Sequence.dfy`: some lemmas about sequence operations.

 #### `/issues/`
 Stores known issues and bug reports.